 Koul says the challenges for business today “rest on where and how companies will invest time, money, and resources to master social media and their huge potential.
 Communication strategies today are not complete without social networking,” he says.

-Wipro, for example, has the capabilities to manage social media as a communications, marketing, and branding channel.
+Wipro, for example, has the capabilities to manage digital platforms as a communications, marketing, and branding channel.

 Lessons from the Outsourcing Journal:

 - Customer care and HR recruiting processes are early adopters of social media functions in outsourced services.